Applying for Aid - Law

 Students requesting Federal Work Study for summer are required to have the following forms submitted to the Office of Financial Aid by March 1st:

-Students requesting a Federal Unsubsidized Stafford Loan* for summer are required to have the following forms submitted to the Office of Financial Aid by March 25th:
+Students requesting a Federal Direct Unsubsidized Loan* for summer are required to have the following forms submitted to the Office of Financial Aid by March 25th:

 Requests for summer loan funding will be processed beginning after March 1st, however a deposit may be required in order for the student to register for summer classes.
 Students who plan to borrow a federal PLUS* or private, credit-based loan should be sure to submit applications sufficiently in advance of semester billing dates to allowing for application and processing time and to ensure that certified loans will appear as pending credit on future semester billing statements.
 Electronic billing and account statements are generally produced one month prior to the due date.